 IF THESE WALLS COULD TALK...

-Spanning the entire eighth floor of the historic Main Building of The Fairmont San Francisco boutique hotel, The Penthouse Suite offers 6,000 square feet of luxury.
-Created in the Roaring Twenties by famed American archaeologist and art historian, Arthur Upham Pope, this San Francisco Penthouse epitomizes the opulence and distinctive design of this singular time period.
-After an exquisite restoration, The Penthouse suite sets the standard for luxurious living and breathtaking event venues today.
+Spanning the entire eighth floor of the historic Main Building of the Fairmont San Francisco boutique hotel, The Penthouse Suite offers 6,000 square feet of luxury.
+Created in the Roaring Twenties by famed American archaeologist and art historian, Arthur Upham Pope, this San Francisco Penthouse Suite epitomizes the opulence and distinctive design of this singular time period.
+After an exquisite restoration, The Penthouse Suite sets the standard for luxurious living and breathtaking event venues today.

-in addition to offering one-of-a-kind accommodations, The Penthouse suite provides an unforgettable setting for important occasions ranging from lavish San Francisco weddings to high-profile meetings.
+In addition to offering one-of-a-kind accommodations, it provides an unforgettable setting for important occasions ranging from lavish San Francisco weddings to high-profile meetings.
 This landmark suite can beautifully accommodate seated dinners for up to 60 or receptions for up to 150 guests.

 The suite features three large bedrooms, a living room with a grand piano, a formal dining room, a professional-grade kitchen, a two-story circular library crowned by a rotunda where a celestial map is rendered in gold leaf against a sapphire sky, a billiard room coved in handcrafted Persian tile from floor to vaulted ceiling, and an expansive terrace with sweeping views of San Francisco.

 A gourmet kitchen stocked with fresh organic items from the Ferry Building Farmer’s Market, a selection of California wines, designer stemware and china, personalized robes, luxury linens & bath products and fresh flowers as well as an exclusive selection of amenities developed for each individual guest will enhance your experience when purchasing our Penthouse Package.

 WORLD CLASS SUITE